George Bowering

 George Harry Bowering, OC OBC (born December 1, 1935) is a prolific Canadian novelist, poet, historian, and biographer.
 He was the first Canadian Parliamentary Poet Laureate.

+Life and career

-He was born in Penticton, British Columbia, and raised in the nearby town of Oliver, where his father was a high-school chemistry teacher.
-Bowering is author of more than 100 books.
+Bowering was born in Penticton, British Columbia, and raised in the nearby town of Oliver, where his father was a high-school chemistry teacher.

-Bowering is the best-known of a group of young poets including Frank Davey, Fred Wah, Jamie Reid, and David Dawson who studied together at the University of British Columbia in the 1950s.
-There they founded the journal TISH.
-Bowering lives in Vancouver, British Columbia and is Professor Emeritus at Simon Fraser University, where he worked for 30 years.
-Never having written as an adherent of organized religion, he has in the past wryly described himself as a Baptist agnostic.
+Bowering lives in Vancouver, British Columbia, and is Professor Emeritus at Simon Fraser University, where he worked for 30 years.
+Never having written as an adherent of organized religion, he in the past wryly described himself as a Baptist agnostic.
 In 2002, Bowering was appointed the first ever Canadian Parliamentary Poet Laureate.
 That same year, he was made an Officer of the Order of Canada.
 He was awarded the Order of British Columbia in 2004.

 When the Indian Hungryalist, also known as Hungry generation, poet Malay Roy Choudhury, was arrested at Kolkata, India, Bowering brought out a special issue of Imago for helping the Indian poet in his trial.

 Bowering was one of the judges for the 2008 Griffin Poetry Prize.